All the 2024 FP1 rookie drivers

 Ferrari

-Ferrari is in a bit of an interesting situation.
+Ferrari was in a bit of an interesting situation.
 The surprise debut of Oliver Bearman in Saudi Arabia doesn’t actually count: the driver has to substitute in one of the Friday practice sessions, and Bearman only took part in the sessions on Saturday and Sunday.
-It would of course make sense to give him the two mandatory sessions as well, but given that Haas already claimed him for a whopping six sessions and his Formula 2 duties might conflict with any more sessions for Ferrari, it could be tricky to actually put him in a Ferrari for 2024.
+It would of course make sense to give him the two mandatory sessions as well, but given that Haas already claimed him for a whopping six sessions and his Formula 2 duties conflicted with any more sessions for Ferrari, it was tricky to actually put him in a Ferrari for 2024.
+The team did manage to get him in for FP1 in Mexico, but with Bearman stepping in for Kevin Magnussen a week later in Brazil, he is now out of contention for the rookie sessions.

 Mercedes